hollorol/AgroMo/README.md

 - [x] In case new INI, WEATHER, SOIL, MANAGEMENT or management option files are placed to the corresponding folders of the file system, click the green [REFRESH] button to see the new files in the corresponding dropdown menus.
 - [x] When selecting a MANAGEMENT file the management option files that are referred to in the MANAGEMENT file are automatically selected from the corresponding dropdown menus, but those could be changed freely.
 - [x] The most important parameters of the management options could be changed without accessing the management option file by adjusting the parameter values using the corresponding textboxes within the 'shift in...' section.
 Values with no sign are treated as positive.
-- [x] Give a name to the simulation run in the 'OUTPUT id' textbox.
-Output data are stored in a SQLite datatable named after the 'OUTPUT id's.
+- [x] Give a name to the simulation run in the 'OUTPUT TABLE NAME' textbox.
+Output data are stored in a SQLite data table using the name defined in the textbox.
-- [x] After selecting the desired input files and optionally set up the changes in the 'shift in...' simulation starts by clicking the [RUN] button.
+- [x] After selecting the desired input files and optionally set up the changes in the 'shift in...' section simulation starts by clicking the [START SIMULATION] button.
 - [x] An activity indicator is on while the simulation is running.
 - [x] To see simulation results on graphs click the [PLOT] button.
 - [x] Navigate to the [BASE] or [GRID] component by clicking the corresponding button on the banner to the left.